JMixson/its-okay/README.md

-# its-okay
+# It's Okay
- A website about self-compassion
+ A website about self-compassion.